5 Questions to ask your manufacturer to understand if they can repeatably produce high quality parts.

 3. Does the contract manufacturer utilize efficient manufacturing methodologies and conduct process improvement events, such as Lean Manufacturing and Kaizen events?

-Lean Manufacturing practices are focused on the removal of inefficient practices in manufacturing, management, and administration operations and part of the methodology is the regular evaluation of current processes with emphasis on continual improvement.
-Companies that are committed to following Lean Manufacturing techniques often have a very efficient manufacturing operation, state of the art equipment, and produce quality parts with a low rejection rate.
+Lean Manufacturing focuses on the removal of inefficient practices in manufacturing, management, and administration operations, with regular evaluations of current processes with emphasis on continual improvement.
+Companies that are committed to following Lean Manufacturing techniques tend to have very efficient manufacturing operations, greater investments in equipment, and produce quality parts with a low rejection rate.
+This will lead to lower part costs from labor as well as a higher on-time delivery percentage.

-4. Does the thermoforming processor have dedicated engineering experts on staff (in-house) to provide tooling design and construction project management?
+4. Does the thermoforming partner have dedicated engineering experts to provide tooling design and construction project management?

-Properly designed and constructed tooling is the foundation of plastic thermoforming and is essential to producing a high quality consistent product.
+Properly designed and constructed tooling is the foundation of plastic thermoforming and is essential to producing a high-quality consistent product.
 Poorly engineered tooling can result in part dimension variations, surface abnormalities, and other defects.
 See 6 Common Thermoforming Quality Issues Actually Caused by Improper Tooling.
+Tooling is also a byproduct of part design and leveraging experts can help avoid downstream issues.

 5. Does the processor conduct a “Define and Discover” Innovation Engineering approach to seek avenues for collaborative project development and management?

 Ultimately, each project is unique.
 A commodity type part will likely not require the same level of quality in detail and precision as a multi-part medical device assembly.
-However, finding a reliable custom manufacturer that can produce your parts consistently, efficiently, and to your specification is a paramount factor to the success of any product.
+Finding a partner that can tailor a solution to your specific needs will help you to reduce costs while meeting quality requirements consistently.

 At Productive Plastics, we go to great lengths to ensure quality